jupyter-widgets/ipywidgets/README.md

 how changing inputs to a model impact the results.
 We hope you will add ipywidgets to your notebooks, and we're here to help you get started.

-The ipywidgets is a package under the [Jupyter-Widgets](https://github.com/jupyter-widgets) (software subproject)[https://jupyter.org/governance/software_subprojects.html].
+The ipywidgets is a package under the [Jupyter-Widgets](https://github.com/jupyter-widgets) [software subproject](https://jupyter.org/governance/software_subprojects.html).

 ## Core Interactive Widgets